NullAllocation/rke2-cluster-starter/README.md

   - Memory: 8GB (or what to appropriate for the intended work load)
   - Storage: 100GB (or what to appropriate for the intended work load)

 Note: Although this guide uses 7 machines, the minimum is 5 (1 registration, 3 masters and 1 agent).
 You can adjust the number of agent nodes as needed.
-In order to adjust the size your cluster, just edit the `inventory.ini` file to add more resources to the `workers` section.
+In order to adjust the size your cluster, just edit the `inventory.ini` file to increase/decrease resources in the `workers` section.
+Note: It is recommended to keep the root password the same across all cluster machines until after the RKE2 installation.
+For production environments, choose a strong password for these machines.

 #### Example Topology: